SCIFIHISTORY.NET

 Ray Walston played My Favorite Martian for three popular seasons and then, of course, went on to a career of an immeasurable number of guest starring roles in a zillion productions, including a great spot on Star Trek: The Next Generation.
 Though he's no longer with us, Walston was born on this day in 1914.

 The late Julie Harris leaves behind a screen legacy of just over one hundred appearances.
-Much of her work was in conventional programs, but she did guest aboard Journey to the Unknown, Tales of the Unexpected, Annihilator (1986), and The Outer Limits.
+Much of her work was in conventional programs, but she did guest aboard Journey to the Unknown, Tales Of The Unexpected, Annihilator (1986), and The Outer Limits.
 Though she's no longer with us, Harris was born on this day in 1925.
-[Source: IMDB.com]

 I know that many of you are old enough to be familiar with lovely Lynda Carter's stint as the Amazonian Princess herself -- Wonder Woman -- but did you know that actress Cathy Lee Crosby actually helped pave the way with a 1974 telefilm which ignited the interest in a series?
 Most folks don't.
 Now you do.
 Crosby was born on this day in 1944.